HermesBoots/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 ## What's New
 Displaying the 10 files with the most recent modification times in the current directory using `ls` and `head`.

+## Being Unique Is Better Than Being Perfect
+Taking a series of lines as input, sorting them, and displaying only the unique ones using `sort` and `uniq`.